hse-project/hse-python/.github/PULL_REQUEST_TEMPLATE.md

 #### Verified checks?
 Have the checks completed?
-- [ ] Compile with latest HSE master pass
+- [ ] Compile with latest HSE master
 - [ ] All new and existing unit and functional tests pass
 - [ ] Code format check pass
 - [ ] All Commits are signed off